Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 Social roles are defined by expectations for behavior, based on social interaction patterns \citep{yang2019seekers}.
 Similarly, personas are simplified models of personality \citep{grudin2006personas}, like a trope that a character identifies within a movie.
 The ability to infer social roles and personas from text has immediate applications in the psychology of personality, the sociology of group dynamics, and the study of agents in literature and film.
 These insights can help us understand stereotypical biases and representational harms in media \citep{blodgett-etal-2020-language}.
 Downstream applications also include narrative psychology \citep{murray2015narrative}, economics, political polarization, and mental health \citep{piper2021narrative}.

 Others have considered character role labeling for narratives \citep{jahan2021inducing} and news media \citep{gomez2018hero}.
 We evaluate this task with the CMU Movie Corpus dataset from \citet{bamman2013learning} as it was extended and modified by \citet{chu2018learning} to include character trope labels and IMBD character quotes.
-The \textit{character trope classification} task involves identifying from a character's quotes alone which of 72 movie tropes that characters identity best fits; e.g., the \textit{absent-minded professor} or the \textit{coward} or the \textit{casanova}.
+The \textit{character trope classification} task involves identifying from a character's quotes alone which of 72 movie tropes that characters identity best fits; e.g., the \textit{coward} or the \textit{casanova}.
+The following example quotations are from an \textit{absent-minded professor}: \begin{quote} Now, THIS makes any fabric instantly impervious.
+Dirt proof, stain proof...
+Ouch!
+And bullet proof!
+It's still not perfected yet!
+It's hell on the dry-cleaning bill.
+This baby is the ultimate corrosive.
+I call it - DON'T TOUCH IT! - I call it ``hydrochloricdioxynucleocarbonium''.
+Well, the name needs work.
+But it'll eat through a Buick!
+OR - \end{quote}